Ozark Vernal Witch Hazel

 vernalis = Flowering in spring

 Hamamelis vernalis Ozark Witch Hazel is an attractive hardy shrub suitable for landscaping.
 It has attractive leaves during summer and fragrant showy yellow to red flowers during winter for a short time in January to April.
 Seeds mature in September/October, as seeds mature the two part seedpod splits open forcibly discharging the large shinny black seeds to a distance up to 30 feet.
 Ozark Witch-hazel is often found growing wild in gravel and rocky streambeds and the base of rocky slopes along streams from Missouri and Arkansas to Oklahoma.
 The leaves and shoots are occasionally browsed by deer, bark is eaten by beaver, squirrel, and cottontail rabbits.
 Seeds and flowers are eaten by wild turkey and ruffed grouse.
 Twigs, leaves, and bark are the basis for witch hazel extract.

-Limited number of potted plants available $8 each plus shipping
+Witch Hazel potted plants $8.00 each plus boxing shipping

 Ozark Witch Hazel Seeds